la2050/archive/_projects/2015/ewla-creating-a-network-for-exchange-between-artists-and-the-public.md

 'In one sentence, please describe what your organization does': >- ExchangeWorks creates new opportunities for artists and the public through the exchange of art and resources.
-'In one to three sentences, please describe your proposal.': >- EWLA, a pilot program of ExchangeWorks, enables artists to pursue their vision and the public to contribute to the arts.
-EWLA connects artists to individuals and businesses through mutually beneficial exchanges, with an economic, environmental, personal and cultural impact.
 Where will you be working?:
   - >-
     While working countywide, EWLA’s temporary event space will be located in